coffee-clang/cup/docs/design/PACKAGES.md

 directory name as the package identity; `info.txt` must still match the package selected from the command and catalog.

-Archive entry paths must use safe portable segments.
-They cannot:

-- be absolute;
-- contain `.` or `..` segments;
-- contain control characters;
-- collide after ASCII case folding;
-- describe the same path as both a file and a directory;
-- contain hard links or special filesystem objects.
+Archive entry paths use one bounded cross-platform grammar.
+They must be relative, slash-separated printable-ASCII paths whose segments are non-empty and are neither `.` nor `..`.
+Whitespace, backslashes, colons, Windows-reserved punctuation/device names and trailing dots are rejected.
+Paths also cannot collide after ASCII case folding, alias a file as a directory, or represent hard links or special filesystem objects.

-POSIX packages may additionally contain relative symbolic links.
-CUP rejects absolute or lexically escaping link targets and a link may not become the parent of a later archive write.
-CUP otherwise preserves producer-owned link topology without requiring every link to resolve, terminate at a regular file or be acyclic.
-The declared public `entry.*` paths are validated separately through the real filesystem and must resolve to executable regular files physically beneath the package root.
+During archive extraction, POSIX packages may additionally contain relative symbolic links.
+CUP rejects absolute or lexically escaping targets and a link may not become the parent of a later archive write.
+Resolution is deliberately deferred until package-integrity validation: every finalized link must then resolve inside the package to a regular file, while declared `entry.*` paths must resolve to executable regular files.
+Windows package content cannot use symbolic links or reparse-style objects.

-Raw hard-link archive entries remain rejected: the producer normalizes hard links to independent regular files, so the consumer has no hard-link topology to reconstruct or own.
+Raw hard-link archive entries remain rejected: the producer materializes staging hard links as independent regular files, so the consumer has no hard-link topology to reconstruct or own.
-Windows packages continue to reject symbolic links and other reparse-style package content.

 A package may contain tool-specific directories such as: